arvinth-X-ram/CurrencyConverter/README.md

 This is our final project submission for Android Club Assignment made in react native.
 <br>
 Our Application is a real-time currency converter that uses the conversion factor values from custom API and updates the currency values in real-time.
-The application currently supports back and froth conversions between various conversion systems including but not limited to USD, INR, JPN, GBP etc.
+The application currently supports back and forth conversions between various conversion systems including but not limited to USD, INR, JPN, GBP etc.

 ## Learning outcomes of the Project